VIJAYAKUMARAHS/RISC-V_SOC_Tapeout_Program/Week0/readme.md

 https://ubuntu.com/download

-Now start the Virtual Machine and install the Ubuntu OS check this requirement
+Now, start the Virtual Machine and install the Ubuntu OS check these requirements
 - 6 RAM
 - 50GB Virtual Disk
 - Ubuntu 20.04 or Higher